Kyle Cassidy: Contributions to photography

-Cassidy's approach to shooting portraits has resulted in book covers and album art.
-His portraits are often shot in context, but in the early days of Occupy Wall Street he set up mini-portrait studios at both the NYC and Philly protests, to remove the context and focus on the individuality of the people attending.
-The photos were published at The Huffington Post.
-He hung a show of the Occupy shots at the Bluestocking Gallery in Manhattan.
-In another project, he took photographs of the scientists responsible for the discoveries of the New Horizons probe.
+Cassidy's approach to portraiture has resulted in book covers and album art.
+In the early days of Occupy Wall Street, he set up mini-portrait studios at both the New York City and Philadelphia protests in order to remove the immediate protest setting and focus on the individuality of the people attending; the photographs were published by The Huffington Post.
+He later photographed the scientists responsible for the discoveries of the New Horizons probe.

 In 2012, Cassidy released War Paint: Tattoo Culture & the Armed Forces, a book of photographs and interviews with tattooed veteran soldiers.

-In 2013, he became involved with the North Dakota Man Camp Project, a project to document the lives of oil workers in the area around the Bakken formation.
-Photos from the project appeared in a Slate.com photo essay and the open access edited collection The Bakken Goes Boom: Oil and the Changing Geographies of Western North Dakota, published by The Digital Press at the University of North Dakota.
+In 2013, he became involved with the North Dakota Man Camp Project, documenting the lives of oil workers in the Bakken region; photographs from the project later appeared in a Slate photo essay and in the open-access volume The Bakken Goes Boom.

-In October 2013, his poster and photo for the Curio Theatre Company's production of Romeo and Juliet led to an interview published in The New York Times.
+In October 2013, Cassidy's poster and photograph for the Curio Theatre Company's production of Romeo and Juliet led to an interview in The New York Times.
+The Curio Romeo and Juliet poster later appeared in Presenting Shakespeare: 1,100 Posters from Around the World, a 2015 compilation of theatrical poster design, and Cassidy's work was also featured in CNN's gallery "Shakespeare posters from around the world", which credited his Romeo and Juliet design for Curio Theatre.

-In 2014, Cassidy's photo essay, "This Is What a Librarian Looks Like", based on photographs taken at an American Library Association event, was published on Slate.com.
-He continued to photograph librarians and libraries in the following years, culminating in the publication of a 2017 photobook, This Is What a Librarian Looks Like: A Celebration of Libraries, Communities, and Access to Information.
+In 2014, Cassidy's photo essay "This Is What a Librarian Looks Like", based on photographs taken at an American Library Association event, was published by Slate.
+He continued to photograph librarians and libraries in the following years, culminating in the 2017 photobook This Is What a Librarian Looks Like: A Celebration of Libraries, Communities, and Access to Information.

+During the COVID-19 pandemic, Cassidy created Between Us and Catastrophe, a portrait and interview project documenting essential workers in the Philadelphia region.
+The project was exhibited outdoors at the Science History Institute in Philadelphia from October 2020 to August 2021, and photographs and interviews from the project were later incorporated into the Mütter Museum exhibition Trusted Messengers: Community, Confidence, and COVID-19.

+Cassidy’s later projects have also included collaborative work on Icelandic knitwear and Elizabeth Siddal.
+With Joan of Dark, he contributed photography to Lopapeysa: A Knitter’s Guide to Iceland with Patterns, Techniques and Travel Tips and The Lopapeysa Sweater: A Journey North in Search of Iceland’s Iconic Knitwear.
+With Trillian Stars, he collaborated on books centered on Victorian poet and artist Elizabeth Eleanor Siddal, including This Is Only Earth, My Dear.

+Cassidy has also photographed musician and filmmaker John Carpenter for portrait and album projects.
+Official Carpenter pages and behind-the-scenes coverage have credited Cassidy for photography connected to the Lost Themes projects.

+In addition to documentary work, Cassidy has produced staged and fantastical imagery for alternative-culture publications such as Gothic Beauty.